Citrullin/documentation/ciri/0.1/references/troubleshooting.md

 ### Unable to locally verify the issuer's authority.

 You might broke your OpenSSL installation.
 This can happen when you for example tried to install LibreSSL or upgrade OpenSSL.
-The simplest solution is to just reinstall your operation system.
+The simplest solution is to just reinstall your operating system.